Agnese Lombardi

 I am currently a PostDoc researcher at IUSS Pavia and a member of the NepLab (PI: Valentina Bambini).

-I completed my PhD at the Department of Philology, Literature, and Linguistics at the University of Pisa, where I was also a member of the CoLing Lab (I expect to be awarded the PhD title in May).
-My doctoral research was supervised by Alessandro Lenci and Domenica Romagno.
+I completed my PhD at the Department of Philology, Literature, and Linguistics at the University of Pisa, where I was also a member of the CoLing Lab.
+My doctoral research was supervised by Alessandro Lenci.

 During my PhD, I was a visiting researcher at the University of Texas at Austin, working under the supervision of Kyle Mahowald.